jsvine/intro-to-visidata/_sources/practical/distinctive-birds.rst.txt

 Spruce up the frequency table
 -----------------------------

-Because we'll later be joining this sheet to another sheet, let's spruce it up a bit by doing the following:

-- Navigate to the ``count`` column.
-Rename it by pressing :kbd:`^`, typing ``state_total``, and then pressing :kbd:`Enter`
-- Press :kbd:`_` to resize column slightly, so that the full column name can be seen
-- Hide the ``percent`` and ``histogram`` columns by navigating to each and pressing :kbd:`-`.
+Because we'll later be joining this sheet to another sheet, let's hide the ``percent`` and ``histogram`` columns by navigating to each and pressing :kbd:`-`.

-After those steps, the sheet should look something like this:
+Now the sheet should look something like this:

 .. raw:: html
 	:file: ../../terminal/output/practical-distinctive-07-state-freq-trimmed.output.html